jamesob/biketrip/_posts/2011-6-3-Day-17-Old-man-Morris-and-the-girl-at-Cordova.md

 We hit the road for Cordova, a dense suburb on the outskirts of Memphis, which is where our host, Brittany, had an apartment.
 We'd received instructions from Brittany to waltz right into her empty abode, using methods which will remain undisclosed.
-I found this suspicious considering
+I found this odd, considering that

 <ol>
-	<li>we only know Brittany from the internet, and had only been conversing
+	<li>we only knew Brittany from the internet, and had only been conversing
 	over the span of a few days,</li>
 	<li>Brittany is a 19-year-old girl,</li>
-	<li>Brittany's connection to the Good Ol' Boys stood undefined.</li>
 </ol>

-No less, in we went.
+Brave girl.
+Despite disbelief, in we went.

 We found a basic, clean apartment, too small for two but efficiently comfortable for one.
 A Marilyn Monroe poster hung above a fireplace, messages written in